haacked/haacked.com/_posts/2026/2026-07-20-remote-commit-signing.md

 The forwarded socket path has to be captured before the first sync.
 After that, `SSH_AUTH_SOCK` is the symlink, and re-deriving the forwarded socket from it would just compare the symlink against itself.

 It also re-syncs on every `precmd`, not just at shell startup.
 The symlink is shared machine-wide, and a local shell that was running before my SSH session started will never source zshrc again when that session ends.
 Without the recheck, that shell would keep pointing at a forwarding socket sshd already tore down.
 Since the healer is idempotent, idle prompts don't pay for a redundant `ln`.

+The hook runs before tmux auto-attaches, and the order matters: an SSH login shell blocks inside `tmux attach` until the session ends, so the push of a freshly minted forwarded socket has to happen first.
+Otherwise every reconnect lands in tmux with its new socket unadopted, and sshd mints a new socket name on every connection.

 Every shell exports the symlink, never the raw socket.
 That's the indirection that makes long-lived sessions work.
 A Claude Code session started hours ago holds a path that never changes, even though what's on the other end of it comes and goes.